Sadikshyaghimire/git-react-workshop/firstclass.md

-#Me and some girls from school
+#Me and some boys from school